 The presiding judge is generally required by the SSA to give greater weight to your treating doctor’s opinion than the opinions of other doctors.
 Lawyers know how to work with your doctor to craft a letter that contains all the necessary legal and medical requirements to further your case.
 Alternatively, lawyers are also able to compile a set of questions for your doctor to fill out that would also provide sufficient details regarding your disability.

 In addition to the usefulness of a lawyer’s legal training, they are also able to help your case in more personal ways, such as understanding the methods your local Administrative Law Judge.
 Even if you feel comfortable with your own amount of legal and medical knowledge, you may not be familiar with the judge assigned to your case.
 Your lawyer is likely well acquainted with the local judges and therefore can tailor your case to their particular methods and biases.
 If a certain judge fails to ask certain questions or is particularly tough on certain claimants, your lawyer’s understanding of these factors can make a difference in winning or losing your case.

-As soon as you know that you will be required to appear in court before an Administrative Law Judge, contact a local Greensboro Social Security disability lawyer at Lewis & Keller for representation.
+As soon as you know that you will be required to appear in court before an Administrative Law Judge, contact a local Social Security disability lawyer in Greensboro for representation.

 Reach out to a Social Security Disability Lawyer in Greensboro

 Lewis & Keller has over two decades of experience fighting for the rights of North Carolinians.
 If you are seeking disability benefits and are preparing to appear before a judge, consider a qualified social security disability lawyer in Greensboro from our office.
 Contact us online or call 336-728-6284 for a free case evaluation.